wp-plugins/super-socializer/readme.txt

 Stable tag: 4.2.0
 License: GPLv2 or later

-A complete 360 degree solution to provide all the social features like Social Login, Social Commenting, Social Sharing, Social Feed and more
+A complete 360 degree solution to provide all the social features like Social Login, Social Commenting, Social Sharing and more

 == Description ==
-Super Socializer is a complete package to provide your website all the social features (Social Login, Sharing, Commenting, Feed and more) in a single plugin
+Super Socializer is a complete package to provide your website all the social features (Social Login, Sharing, Commenting and more) in a single plugin

 **Spanish, German, French, Hungarian and Italian translation included**